How to Get

 aspects of this holiday) now it's targeting young party crowds on a budget (so shouting, yelling, beer breath

-and plenty of smoke is the reality).
-On the other hand, Flamingo is much more peaceful and soothing, with
+and plenty of smoke everywhere is the reality).
+On the other hand, Flamingo is much more peaceful and

-a nice variety of guests during the week.
-Let's go back to freebies and free stuff in
+soothing, with a nice variety of guests during the week.
+For latest on Vegas buffet deals, go to our

 these days 'free stuff and free